 The academic year consists of two semesters, each divided into two periods.
 Thus there are four teaching periods in all.
-The Executive Board announces the academic calendar of the coming academic year in the preceding autumn at the latest.
+The Executive Board announces the academic calendar prior to the start of the new academic year.
 It lists the teaching periods, the examination periods, holidays and days off.
 All curricula follow these guidelines for the uniform organisation of the academic year.

 4.2 STRUCTURE OF DEGREE PROGRAMMES (ART.
-7.7 AND 7.13 PARAGRAPH 2 SUBSECTIONS I AND T OF THE WHW)
+7.7 AND 7.13 PARAGRAPH 2 SUBSECTIONS I AND T OF THE WHW